n6ai/minze/docs/guide/components-data.md

 ## JSON Attributes

-If you pass a valid JSON object in an attribute, it will be returned as a string inside the component.
-You can use `JSON.parse` to convert it to a JavaScript object.
+If you pass a valid JSON object in an attribute, it will be auto-converted inside the component.

 ::: warning
 Make sure the HTML attribute on the element is enclosed in signle quotes or the double quotes of the JSON object are properly escaped.